Nouran002/InventoryManagementSystem/README.md

-# Task Management System
+# Inventory Management System

 ## Overview

-This Task Management System is a web-based application designed to help teams organize and manage their tasks effectively.
-The system provides functionalities to create, update, delete, and view tasks, along with basic user role management.
-The project is built using ASP.NET Core and Entity Framework for the backend, and HTML, CSS, JavaScript, and jQuery for the frontend.
+This Inventory Management System is a web-based application designed to help businesses efficiently manage and track their products, stock levels, and warehouse operations.
+It allows users to add, update, delete, and view products and stock movements across multiple warehouses.
+The system is built using ASP.NET Core and Entity Framework Core for the backend, and provides secure APIs that can be consumed by any frontend.

 ## Features